sumitasok/sumitasok.github.io/blog/start-stop-aws-rds-with-cloudwatch-apigateway.md

 }
 ```

-This JSON defines that All resources `"Resource": "*"` can do actions `"logs:CreateLogStream",                 "logs:CreateLogGroup", "logs:PutLogEvents",` like creation log stream and group and writing logs into it, `"rds:DescribeDBInstances", "rds:StopDBInstance", "rds:StartDBInstance",` Access information about RDS instances; Start and Stop RDS instances `"lambda:GetFunction", "lambda:GetFunctionConfiguration"` And access the configurations in the Lambda Function so that we can read the environment variables assigned in the function.
+This JSON defines that All resources `"Resource": "*"` gives access to actions `"logs:CreateLogStream",                 "logs:CreateLogGroup", "logs:PutLogEvents",` like creation log stream and group and writing logs into it, `"rds:DescribeDBInstances", "rds:StopDBInstance", "rds:StartDBInstance",` Access information about RDS instances; Start and Stop RDS instances `"lambda:GetFunction", "lambda:GetFunctionConfiguration"` And access the configurations in the Lambda Function so that we can read the environment variables assigned in the function.
+To the Services that has this Role attached to.

 In order to enhance security, we can also restrict this rule to apply onlt to our specific service by assigning `"Resource": "arn:aws:rds:ap-south-1:XXXXXXXXXXXX:db:dbinstancename"`